Cisco Systems, Inc. [CSCO] – A worthy stock for long-term investors

 Shifting the focus to workforce efficiency, Cisco Systems, Inc. [CSCO] earns $683,821 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 4.92 and its Total Asset Turnover is 0.50.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.46 and its Current Ratio is 1.51.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.19, which indicates that it is 5.59% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 33.18.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.19, which indicates that it is 6.30% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 25.18.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Cisco Systems, Inc. [CSCO] a Reliable Buy?